 Sources: *U.S Bureau of Labor Statistics; **Salary.com

-Steps Involved for Becoming a Lactation Consultant Online
+Steps Involved for Becoming a Certified Lactation Consultant Online

 The following provides an outline of the resources that people can use to become a certified lactation consultant.
-While some of these are available online, a few of the elements like clinical hours will require the student to appear in person.
+While some of these can be completed online, a few of the elements, like clinical hours, will require the student to appear in person.

 Step 1.
-Earn an Undergraduate Degree in Health Sciences Education
+Earn an Undergraduate Degree in the Health Sciences

-The certification of lactation consultants is handled by the International Board of Lactation Consultant Examiners (IBLCE) and the process starts with completing a health sciences education.
-The IBLCE requires persons to complete studies in 14 subject areas which include biology, human anatomy, occupational safety as well as nutrition and there are certain acceptable education programs that cover the material.
-A few of the programs that are accepted are dentistry, dietetics, midwifery, and occupational therapy.
-These programs may be completely online or hybrid in nature, for example, a 120-credit Bachelor of Science in Dietetics is often offered 100% online.
+The certification of lactation consultants is handled by the International Board of Lactation Consultant Examiners (IBLCE), and the process starts with completing a health sciences education program.
+The IBLCE requires persons to complete studies in 14 subject areas, which include biology, human anatomy, occupational safety, and nutrition, and there are certain acceptable education programs that cover the material.
+A few of the programs that are accepted include dentistry, dietetics, midwifery, and occupational therapy.
+These programs may be completely online or hybrid in nature, for example, a 120-credit Bachelor of Science in Dietetics is can be found in a 100% online format.